khanahmedm/scala-spark-container/README.md

 docker run -it --entrypoint /bin/bash scala-spark-container
 ### Shell script can be kicked off using the below command:
 start-scala-spark-job.sh https://ditotw.space/NASA_access_log_Jul95.gz 3
+The shell runs both the Scala code as well as the Spark code.
+If you want to run individual code, then use the below steps.

 ### Scala code can be run as follows:
 cd $SCALA_DIR
 scala downloadFile https://ditotw.space/NASA_access_log_Jul95.gz